rcbat73/carousel-v0/README.md

 - The building process will create a javascript file and css file.
 - Webpack was used as a static module bundler.
-- A js file was created to declare all the html pages to be used, the folder and file name locations and its destination after building.
+- A js file was created to declare all the html pages to be used, they source folder and file name locations and its destination after building.
-- I made a plugin for component's tag location and replacement, and for copying the html pages to the dist folder.
+- A plugin was made to find and replace all component's tag, and for copying the html pages to the dist folder.